balcony mosquito control tactics that work!

 The balcony at our house in San Antonio sat mostly unused.
 It wasn’t all that uncommon for entire MONTHS to pass without any of us setting foot on it.

 That is definitely not the case here in Puerto Rico.
-Because the weather is so pleasant, many homes and condos here have large outside spaces which are used on a daily basis.
+Because the weather is so pleasant, many homes and condos here have large outside spaces that are used on a daily basis.
 We are out on our balcony EVERY morning for coffee and breakfast.
 We usually eat dinner out there as well.
 In fact, hardly an hour passes without someone in our family opening the sliding glass door to our balcony.

 A few months ago the mosquitos started to become a problem.
 We tried to deter them with citronella candles and mosquito coils but neither seemed to help at all.
 Because of the nuisance and the risk of exposure to mosquito-borne diseases, we eventually stopped going out on the balcony at all.
 The mosquitos had effectively taken over our balcony.